Edward Wood, 1st Earl of Halifax: Early ministerial career

-In May 1920, he accepted the Governor-Generalship of South Africa, but the offer was withdrawn after the South African government announced that it wanted a Cabinet minister or a member of the Royal Family.

-In April 1921, he was appointed Under-Secretary for the Colonies, under Churchill who was initially reluctant to meet him (on one occasion he stormed into Churchill's office and told him that he "expected to be treated like a gentleman").
+In May 1920, Wood accepted the Governor-Generalship of South Africa; the offer was withdrawn after the South African government announced that it wanted a cabinet minister or a member of the royal family.
+In April 1921, he was appointed Under-Secretary of State for the Colonies, under Churchill who was initially reluctant to meet him (on one occasion he stormed into Churchill's office and told him that he "expected to be treated like a gentleman").
 In the winter of 1921–1922, Wood visited the British West Indies and wrote a report for Churchill.

 On 16 October 1922, Wood attended the meeting of the junior ministers who expressed disquiet at the Lloyd George Coalition.
 On 19 October 1922, he voted at the Carlton Club meeting for the Conservatives to fight the next election as an independent force.
 The Coalition ended and Bonar Law formed a purely Conservative government.
 Wood was promoted to the Cabinet on 24 October 1922 as President of the Board of Education.
 Some saw this as an improvement in the moral character of the government.
 Austerity policies left no room for constructive policies.
 Wood, who spent two days hunting each week, was neither interested nor particularly effective in the job but saw it as a stepping stone to greater things.
 He was not happy about Stanley Baldwin's adoption of tariffs in December 1923, which saw the Conservatives lose their majority and give way to a minority Labour government.

-When the Conservatives were returned to power, on 6 November 1924, Wood was appointed Minister for Agriculture, a more onerous job than Education had been.
+When the Conservatives were returned to power on 6 November 1924, Wood was appointed Minister for Agriculture, a more onerous job than Education had been.
 He took an Agriculture and Tithes Bill through the Commons.